bitnet-io/rust-bitcoin/CONTRIBUTING.md

 - the case should follow Rust standards (i.e. PascalCase for types and snake_case for fields and variants);
 - omit `C`-prefixes.

-### Upgrading dependencies

-If your change requires a dependency to be upgraded you must do the following:

-1. Modify `Cargo.toml`
-2. Copy `Cargo-minimal.lock` to `Cargo.lock`
-3. Trigger cargo to update the required entries in the lock file - use `--precise` using the minimum version number that works
-4. Test your change
-5. Copy `Cargo.lock` to `Cargo-minimal.lock`
-6. Update `Cargo-recent.lock` if it is also behind
-7. Commit both lock files together with `Cargo.toml` and your code changes

 ### Unsafe code